 Free cash flow is defined as net cash flows from operating activities less net capital expenditures.
 Net capital expenditures include capital expenditures less proceeds from the disposal of property, plant and equipment.
-Management believes that free cash flow, which measures the Company's ability to generate cash from its business operations, is an important financial measure for evaluating the Company's financial performance.
-However, free cash flow should be considered in addition to, rather than as a substitute for, net cash provided by operating activities as a measure of the Company's liquidity.
+Management believes that free cash flow, which measures the Company's ability to generate cash from its business operations, is an important financial measure for evaluating the Company's liquidity.
+Free cash flow should be considered as an additional measure of liquidity to, rather than as a substitute for, net cash provided by operating activities.

-The following table reconciles "Cash flows from operating activities" to "free cash flows":
+The following table reconciles "Cash flows from operating activities" to "free cash flow":